-Contact the hotel directly at 714-750-4321 or visit www.PublicPower.org/Academy to make reservations online.
-Please note: APPA's block of rooms to sell out prior to
+Contact the hotel reservation line at 615-259-2000 and mention the APPA Winter Institute, or visit www.PublicPower.org/ Academy under Institutes & Certificates to make reservations online.

-January 8, so make your hotel reservations early.
+Please note: APPA's block of rooms could sell out prior to January 14, so make your hotel reservations early.